-An IoT startup focuses on devices connected to the internet which can be accessed remotely through the internet or a connected application.
+An IoT startup focuses on devices connected to the internet that can be accessed remotely through the internet or a connected application.

-Research what is important to the end users to start and build a successful IoT.
+Research what is essential to the end users to start and build a successful IoT.
 Leverage what is available to make the application easy to use.
-Then, create working prototypes, test, and build the application around the clear key purpose.
+Then, create working prototypes, test, and build the application around the clear essential purpose.

 Here are some real life success stories of starting a IoT startup:

 Craig Rabin (from Seattle, Washington, USA) started The Airhook over 8 years ago.